 Since younger drivers are inexperienced and get into more accidents, they are often charged the most for car insurance.
 Rates typically go down by the time a driver turns 25 and is no longer in the highest-risk age group.

 The right car insurance company for you is the one that offers you the coverage you need at an affordable price.
-Look for a company that offers good value, plenty of discounts, and has solid customer service ratings.
+Look for a company that offers:

 Policygenius can help you see quotes from top companies and compare options, so you can find the best policy at the right rates.

+Generally, the more accidents and violations in your driving history, the more you’ll pay for car insurance.
 A recent accident on your driving record will mean higher premiums, and too many accidents or violations could send a red flag to companies that you’re a high-risk driver.
-Generally, the more accidents and violations in your driving history, the more you’ll pay for car isnurance.

 While some states prohibit insurance companies from using drivers’ credit scores to determine their premiums, that isn’t the case in Minnesota.